How long do porcelain veneers last?

 This paper reviewed the findings of 50 published research articles (including our Layton reference above) that studied the subject of how long porcelain veneers can last.

-What level of longevity should you expect?
+So, what level of longevity should you expect?

 According to the studies cited above, it’s easy enough to anticipate that: